 Mobile Conversion Rate

 Mobile accounts for 68% of online traffic and 56% of online sales.
-This means it’s important to optimise your conversion rate with a specific focus on mobile.
-Conversions on mobile are calculated the same as desktop but optimised using different tools and techniques.
+This means it’s important to optimise your conversion rate with a specific focus on mobile. mobile conversions are calculated the same as desktop but optimised using different tools and techniques.
 This is because the mobile user-journey and user-behaviour is very different on a mobile screen.

 Conversion Rate Optimisation (CRO) and Search Engine Optimisation (SEO) work in tandem to drive results.
 In 2021 both should have a prime spot in your marketing strategy.
 CRO focuses on converting the traffic that SEO drives to your website.
 SEO means optimising your site to rank high in search results while CRO means optimising your website to encourage the users to complete a goal or take an action.